justinhambleton/sessionm-demo-utils/README.md

 ### Arguments
 - `--context` (required): Specifies the demo environment context.
 Can only be one of: retail, qsr or fuel.
 - `--sendTxns` (optional): If included, invokes the `send_first_transactions.py` script to send first transactions to a randomized percentage of the the generated customers.
+- `--locale` (required): Informs the Faker function to use a specific locale when randomly generating dat.
+Can be one of: en_US, es_MX or pt_PT
 - `--enableLogging` (optional): If included, enables logging, which writes a JSON file for generate_customers and, if enabled, send_first_transactions.

 ### Example Usage for generate_customer.py